 - Consult with your doctor.
-If you haven't exercised for some time and you have health concerns, you may want to talk to your doctor before starting a new exercise routine.
+If you haven't exercised for some time or you have health concerns, you may want to talk to your doctor before starting a new exercise routine.

 Walk before you run.
 Build up your fitness level gradually.
 Excitement about a new program can lead to overdoing it and possibly even injury.

-For most healthy adults, the Department of Health and Human Services recommends getting at least 150 minutes a week of moderate aerobic activity or 75 minutes of vigorous aerobic activity (such as running).
-You also can do a combination of moderate and vigorous activity.
+For most healthy adults, the Department of Health and Human Services recommends getting at least 150 minutes of moderate aerobic activity or 75 minutes of vigorous aerobic activity a week, or a combination of moderate and vigorous activity.
 Examples of moderate aerobic activity include brisk walking or swimming, and vigorous aerobic activity can include running or biking.
 Greater amounts of exercise will provide even greater health benefits.

-Also, incorporate strength training exercises for all major muscle groups at least two times a week.
+Also, aim to do strength training exercises for all major muscle groups at least two times a week.

-- Do what you love.
-Virtually any form of exercise or movement can increase your fitness level while decreasing your stress.
+Do what you love.
+Almost any form of exercise or movement can increase your fitness level while decreasing your stress.
 The most important thing is to pick an activity that you enjoy.
-Examples include walking, stair climbing, jogging, bicycling, yoga, tai chi, gardening, weightlifting and swimming.
+Examples include walking, stair climbing, jogging, dancing, bicycling, yoga, tai chi, gardening, weightlifting and swimming.

 - Pencil it in.
-Although your schedule may necessitate a morning workout one day and an evening activity the next, carving out some time to move every day helps you make your exercise program an ongoing priority.
+In your schedule, you may need to do a morning workout one day and an evening activity the next.
+But carving out some time to move every day helps you make your exercise program an ongoing priority.
 Aim to include exercise in your schedule throughout your week.

 Stick with it

 Starting an exercise program is just the first step.
-Here are some tips for sticking with a new routine or reinvigorating a tired workout:
+Here are some tips for sticking with a new routine or refreshing a tired workout:

 Set SMART goals.
 Write down SMART goals — specific, measurable, attainable, relevant and time-limited goals.

-If your primary goal is to reduce stress in your life and recharge your batteries, your specific goals might include committing to walking during your lunch hour three times a week.
+If your primary goal is to reduce stress in your life, your specific goals might include committing to walking during your lunch hour three times a week.
 Or try online fitness videos at home.
 Or, if needed, find a babysitter to watch your children so that you can slip away to attend a cycling class.

 - Find a friend.
 Knowing that someone is waiting for you to show up at the gym or the park can be a powerful incentive.
 Try making plans to meet friends for walks or workouts.
 Working out with a friend, co-worker or family member often brings a new level of motivation and commitment to your workouts.
 And friends can make exercising more fun!

-- Exercise in increments.
-Even brief bouts of activity offer benefits.
-For instance, if you can't fit in one 30-minute walk, try three 10-minute walks instead.
-Interval training, which entails brief (60 to 90 seconds) bursts of intense activity at almost full effort, is being shown to be a safe, effective and efficient way of gaining many of the benefits of longer duration exercise.
+Interval training, which entails brief (60 to 90 seconds) bursts of intense activity at almost full effort, can be a safe, effective and efficient way of gaining many of the benefits of longer duration exercise.
 What's most important is making regular physical activity part of your lifestyle.

 Whatever you do, don't think of exercise as just one more thing on your to-do list.
 Find an activity you enjoy — whether it's an active tennis match or a meditative meander down to a local park and back — and make it part of your regular routine.
 Any form of physical activity can help you unwind and become an important part of your approach to easing stress.